How to organize an effective sales tour Methods & tools

 A sales tour plan is the document, in the form of a map or calendar, used to plan all the sales visits to be carried out over a day, a week or a month.

-The aim is to schedule as many meetings as possible, while limiting travel costs and journey times, depending on the geographical location of customers and sales reps, and the latter's mode of transport.
+The aim is to schedule as many meetings as possible, while limiting travel costs and journey times, depending on the geographical location of customers and sales reps, and their mode of transport.

-Before mapping out the sales rounds, the sales manager assesses :
+Before mapping out routes, the sales manager assesses :

-- the visit potential, i.e. the working time that his sales force can devote to customer visits, taking into account :
+- the visit potential, i.e. the working time that the sales force can devote to customer visits, taking into account :

 - public holidays, training days, etc,